PRIVACY POLICY

 4. Right to erasure

 a.
-Obligation to delete
+Obligation to erase

 b.
 Information to third parties